-Mammoet’s approach minimized the total number of lifts required, the amount of assembly work at height and the need for ground transportation.
-All of this translated into a safer execution and a significant time saving.
+Mammoet’s approach minimized the total number of lifts required, the amount of assembly work at height, and the need for ground transportation.
+All of this translated into a safer execution and significant time-saving.